The following information was submitted by the Gastroenterology-Transplant Hepatology Pilot Oversight Committee

 A transfer may be considered only in unique and extenuating circumstances.
-Requests for such an exception must be made to the Pilot Steering Committee in advance (before the application deadline) and will be considered on a case-by-case basis.
+Requests for such an exception must be made to the Pilot Steering Taskforce in advance (before the application deadline) and will be considered on a case-by-case basis.

-- What do I need to do to prepare for the pilot?
+What do I need to do to prepare for the pilot?

-- How do I enroll into the pilot?
+How do I apply for the pilot?

 No. The GTE is a formative exam used for continuous improvement of the fellow and the program.
 It should not be used to justify promotions or deny advancement and it should not be used as a criterion for entry into the pilot program.

-- If a program doesn't apply now, can it participate in the future when an interested fellow is identified?
+If a program doesn't apply now, can it participate in the future when an interested fellow is identified?

 Yes.
 A program should not apply unless and until it has an appropriate fellow.
 Programs and fellows are considered and approved on a case-by-case basis each year.